machty/alexmatchneer-blog/source/_posts/2014-05-26-daily-journal.markdown

     back: "SOAP is shitty at caching because resources are not a first class concept like they are in REST, which deprives of verbs"
   - front: "transport vs transfer"
     back: "The dumb/blind carrying of data from A to B (transport) vs (transfer) the consideration of message content / what's being sent to effectively process the transfer.
 HTTP is transfer, evidence of this is all its verbs and status codes."
+  - front: "XSL"
+    back: "Extensible Stylesheet Language: family of languages to transform and render XML docs (XSLT, XSL-FO, XML Path)"
+  - front: "ActiveX"
+    back: "Microsoft framework that adapts earlier Component Object Model"
+  - front: "Create an XML doc in JS"
+    back: "document.implement.createDocument()"
+  - front: "SGML"
+    back: "Standard Generalized Markup Language; derivatives include XML and HTML"
+  - front: "XML rel to SGML"
+    back: "subset of features to allow for easier parsing among other things"
+  - front: "DOMString"
+    back: "UTF-16 string; JavaScript already uses these, so a DOMString is just String. (there is no DOMString class in JS)"
+  - front: "XML Namespace"
+    back: "A URI, e.g. URL for the author's webpage, e.g.  http://www.w3.org/1999/xhtml.
+The URI/URL doesn't need content, just uniquely refers to that spec"
+  - front: "set an Element's attribute in js"
+    back: "element.setAttribute('onclick', "alert('wat')")"
+  - front: "Difference b/w Node and Element"
+    back: "Nodes could be text nodes.
+Just nodes in trees.
+Elements are named, can have classes and IDs, etc. An Element IS a Node."
+  - front: "Inline event and translation"
+    back: "onclick='alert(\"shit\")' becomes anonymous fn that gets `call`'d with clicked element as the context"
+  - front: "DOM Level 0 events"
+    back: "inline and traditional; only single handlers supported"
+  - front: "Standardizes ECMAScript"
+    back: "TC39"
+  - front: "Standardizes Web Architectures"
+    back: "W3C TAG (Technical Architecture Group)"
+  - front: "Mr. Promises is a member of ..."
+    back: "W3C Tag"
+  - front: "Rick Waldron is member of ..."
+    back: "W3C Tag"
+  - front: "Yehuda Katz is member of ..."
+    back: "TC39 and W3C TAG"
+  - front: "iOS click events"
+    back: "don't bubble up to document, unless 1. native button/link clicked, 2. handler explicitly added, 3. cursor: pointer (which prevents copy/paste from working as expected)"
+  - front: "Start of xml doc"
+    back: "<?xml version="1.0" encoding="UTF-8"?>"
+  - front: "XSLT is a member of this family of languages"
+    back: "XSL, extensible stylesheet language"
+  - front: "XSLT"
+    back: "Extensible stylesheet language transformations"
 ---

 ### EIP: Notes